- US dollarTime Difference

 Las Vegas boasts an unbelievable climate, with barely any rain and more than 300 days of sunshine each year.
 February and March are responsible for the majority of the rainfall in Las Vegas, but even this normally only consists of three or four days of rain.

-The hottest time to visit Las Vegas is during the summer months of June, July, August and September.
+The hottest time for Las Vegas holidays is during the summer months of June, July, August and September.
 During this period temperatures regularly far exceed 40°C. Those wanting to explore Las Vegas would be advised to visit outside of this scorching period, but for those visiting Las Vegas to enjoy the casinos, this is as good a time as any.

 October through to February is the coolest time to visit Las Vegas, the average temperature dropping to around 20°C but with the occasional far warmer day.
 March and April offer a happy medium between the two, with high temperatures but the heat is not as intense as it is during the summer months.